frabbani/ML/README.md

-# All Things AI Related
+# All Things ML/AI Related

-Running collection of all projects AI related.
-Not restricted to one language.
+Collection of my projects focused on Artificial Intelligence (AI) and Machine Learning (ML).
+The collection encompasses various projects and implementations, and it is not restricted to any particular programming language.